tomkimpson/minimal-mistakes/_posts/2016-05-28-gnuparallel.markdown

 ---

-[GNU parallel](http://www.gnu.org/software/parallel/) is a handy tool for easily executing jobs in parallel across any number of cores.
+[GNU parallel](http://www.gnu.org/software/parallel/) is a handy tool for easily executing jobs in parallel across any number of cores. <br> <br>

 Suppose we have 32 jobs we want to run across 4 cores.
-A simple way to parallelize this is to run 8 jobs on each core.
-GNU parallel instead starts a new process when one finishes, keeping all cores actve and reducign the dead time.
+A simple way to parallel-ize this is to run 8 jobs on each core.
+GNU parallel instead starts a new process when one finishes, keeping all cores active and reducing the dead time. <br> <br>
 Installation:

         (wget -O - pi.dk/3 || curl pi.dk/3/ || fetch -o - http://pi.dk/3) | bash

-Suppose you then have a X jobs named `script_n.sh` for identifier $n$.
+Suppose you then have a X jobs named `script_n.sh` for identifier n.
 The easy way to run this across Y cores is simply

         parallel -j Y bash -c ::: ./script_*.sh